TntMatthew/DistanceSpectrumAutosplitter/readme.md

 We'll see.

 ## How to use
 [New!]
-Super easy PowerShell script that intalls everything for you: https://gist.github.com/TntMatthew/9a9688814ad44efb64c56271eca111f8
+Super easy PowerShell script that installs everything for you: https://gist.github.com/TntMatthew/9a9688814ad44efb64c56271eca111f8
-This isn't able to update LiveSplit Server or Spectrum, you'll have to do that manually, but this does perform the initial install if you don't have anything set up much more convenient.
+This isn't able to update LiveSplit Server or Spectrum, you'll have to do that manually, but this does make the initial install if you don't have anything set up much more convenient.
 You still need to add the LiveSplit Server component to your layout yourself, but everything else will be installed automatically.